lagimik/PartnerCrucible/_posts/2022-11-01-signaltonoise-partnership-in-innovation.md

 **Identify Customer-Zero** | Innovation needs to be aligned to, and grounded by, tangible value to a customer.
 Identifying the first driven customer is the first step.  |
 **Define Gives-and-Gets** | At this stage, the gives-and-gets aren't financial in nature.
 Consider joint press releases, co-marketing investments, Azure credits, trial licenses, access to Microsoft experts, and partner and customer feedback and telemetry often constitute these agreements Memorandum of Understanding (MOU) | Confidential
 **Co-innovate** | Leverage the gives-and-gets to **get after it**.
 A few existing strucutred engagement paths are described in the references ---> | - *Private previews* are normally extended to customers and to the trusted partner. <br> - [Microsoft for Startups](https://startups.microsoft.com/): Open to anyone with an idea - Microsoft for Startups Founders Hub brings together the technology, guidance, and support you need to hit your next milestone. <br> - [The Garage](https://www.microsoft.com/en-us/garage/): The Garage is a program that drives a culture of innovation <br> - [Microsoft AI & IoT Insider Labs](https://aiotlabs.microsoft.com/p/apply): The Microsoft AI & IoT Insider Labs works with companies' technical teams to remove technical roadblocks they face on AI or IoT projects. <br> -[Mixed Reality Partner Program](https://www.microsoft.com/en-ca/hololens/mrpp): The Mixed Reality Partner Program (MRPP) is a Microsoft-sponsored, community-driven program for partners that design, build, deploy, and operate mixed reality solutions.
-**Drive Outcomes** | Build on the success of customer-zero by scaling through co-sell and  marketplace economics | - [Go-to-Market](https://partner.microsoft.com/en-ca/solutions/go-to-market#/) <br> - [Co-sell](https://learn.microsoft.com/en-us/partner-center/co-sell-overview): Co-selling is any collaborative engagement between Microsoft and its partner ecosystem. <br> - [Leverage the Ecosystem (Partner to Partner - P2P)](https://msuspartners.eventbuilder.com/P2Pchannelreadiness):  Partners who adopt an ecosystem business model will grow 50% faster over the next two years than partners who do not.
+**Drive Outcomes** | Build on the success of customer-zero by scaling through co-sell in addition to marketplace economics | - [Co-sell](https://learn.microsoft.com/en-us/partner-center/co-sell-overview): Co-selling is any collaborative engagement between Microsoft and its partner ecosystem. <br> - [Leverage the Ecosystem (Partner to Partner - P2P)](https://msuspartners.eventbuilder.com/P2Pchannelreadiness):  Partners who adopt an ecosystem business model will grow 50% faster over the next two years than partners who do not.